 Remember, in built up areas if you see streetlights think 20mph, unless signed otherwise.
 More information is available at Introducing 20mph speed limits: frequently asked questions | GOV.WALES

 Fixed cameras are installed where the risk of a fatal or serious collision is highest.
-The risk in 20mph areas with fixed cameras has been, or will be, re-evaluated and these cameras have been adjusted to enforce the 20mph limit.
+The risk in 20mph areas with fixed cameras has been re-evaluated and these cameras were adjusted to enforce the 20mph limit.

-Advice letters are being issued for the first 4 weeks following the activation of a fixed camera.
-The details of cameras being activated will be communicated in advance through the GoSafe website and partner social media channels.
+Advice letters are issued for the first 4 weeks following the activation of a fixed camera.
+We tell people about cameras being activated in advance; through the GoSafe website and partner social media channels.

-You can see a list of the fixed cameras on the map.
+You can see a list of the fixed cameras on our camera map.

 We recognise that most people want to comply with the speed limit in their communities.
-However, if they were unaware of what the speed limit was, they may be regularly passing a fixed camera unknowingly breaking the law and be at risk of losing their licence by doing so.
+If they don’t know what the speed limit is, they may regularly pass a fixed camera and unknowingly break the law.
+Building up multiple offences like this could end with them losing their licence.

-By offering advice letters for fixed camera, this allows us to engage first and inform the public of the correct speed limit.
-This will only be offered once and will not be repeated.
+Using advice letters lets engage first and tell people what the correct speed limit is.
+This is only offered once and isn’t repeated.

-Why are some people being offered free engagement and others being prosecuted?
+Why did you offer some people free engagement and prosecute others?

-Road Safety practitioners have traditionally used the “4E” methods to improve road safety: Engineering, Education, Engagement and Enforcement.
+We use the “4E” method to improve road safety: Engineering, Education, Engagement and Enforcement.
 Enforcement is always the last option.

-This combination has always been used by the partnership.
 Engagement is always prioritised to support behaviour change.
-Enforcement is used when it is justified and where engagement is not appropriate.
+Enforcement is used when it is justified and where engagement isn’t appropriate.

-The Welsh Government have established an independent panel to review the exceptions criteria for highways authorities when deciding whether or not the speed limit on a road should be 20mph.
-This review process may result in Local Highways Authorities reviewing the speed limit on some roads.
+The Welsh Government established an independent panel to review the exceptions criteria for Highways Authorities.
+These criteria helped Highways Authorities decide whether the speed limit on a road should be 20mph.

-We are working closely with our partners in Local Authorities across Wales to ensure that we avoid establishing enforcement sites on roads that are likely to be reviewed.
+New criteria were given to Local Highways Authorities after the review and led to the speed limit on some roads being reviewed.
+We are working closely with Local Authorities across Wales to avoid setting up enforcement sites on roads that are likely to be reviewed.

 More information on the review can be found at 20mph default speed limit review of exceptions | GOV.WALES